learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 ## Interactions between horsepower and origin

-To look at how horsepower and origin interact, we can work as follows.
-We split our data in 3 data sets, one set per origin.
-Then we fit a model with outcome "mpg" and only horsepower as a predictor, and do this for each of the data set.
-Then we plot the data all together and see what our regression lines look like.
+To look at how horsepower and origin interact, you can work as follows.
+Split the data into 3 data sets, one set per origin.
+Then fit a model with outcome "mpg" and only horsepower as a predictor and do this for each of the data set.
+Then plot the data all together and see what the regression lines look like.

 ```python